Regateiro/ATBCrafter/README.md

   - The number of times that a macro is to be executed can be defined.
   - The location of the "Begin Synthesis" button can be defined, which once detected is pressed for the next craft.
 - **Actions can be tagged to have "Tricks of the Trade" used before them if the quality is good or excellent.**
+  - The number of "Tricks of the Trade" used can be limited, so it can be possible to optimize a "Maker's Mark" rotation.
 - **"Hasty Touches" are upgraded to "Basic / Precise Touches" based on context.**
   - The amount of spare CP that can be used to perform "Basic / Precise Touches" instead of "Hasty Touches" can be defined in a macro.
   - Tries to upgrade "Hasty Touches" that land on good / excellent qualities, so more "Precise Touches" can be used if the action is available for the best HQ chance possible.